 One of the purposes of this blog is to invite colleagues to add to the knowledge base on drug groups.
-To submit a paper or to provide your comments, please do so on the form on the Share Your Story page.
+To submit a paper or to provide your comments, please contact us.

 I’ll start the ball rolling with the following draft Data Based Medicine (DBM) papers: